AustinBenoit/Go_lang_Server/README.md

 # Go lang Server
-A project to learn Go
+A project to learn Go by
-Impliment a web server in Go
+impliment a web server in Go

 ## Goals
 - learn more about Go Lang